Project type: Water (Purification & Saving)

 We constantly have good drinking water.
 When we used to boil it it was never enough.

 Some schools have a waste and littering problem with the plastic bottles students bring to school.
 Thus the systems also reduce plastic waste at schools. myclimate works together with local and international organisations to adapt the programme and the technology to local conditions. myclimate invests the proceeds from CO₂ offsetting in the expansion of the project, for example via product subsidies, in raising the awareness of local partners and in the promotion and development of distribution channels.

-Water filter units for private households:
+Water filtration systems for private households:

-Institutional water filter units, mostly schools:
+Institutional water filtration systems in schools: